If you would like to find out how to actually shit in the woods, then check out part two of this series: How To ACTUALLY Shit In The Woods.

 That’s right, simply plopping (or squirting) one out onto the ground is not advisable, nor is it by any means the “correct” way of doing things.

-The hole you will dig serves a variety of purposes including facilitating the successful decomposition of your composition, ensuring your waste stays out of water supplies and off hiker boots, and finally to prevent your rear from coming in contact with your production of chocolaty mass.
+The hole you will dig serves various purposes, including facilitating the successful decomposition of your composition, ensuring your waste stays out of water supplies and off hiker boots, and finally, preventing your rear from coming in contact with your production of chocolaty mass.

 Make sure to bury it (and to stir that shit up with a stick beforehand)!